Yes, it was indeed a galore ‘braai’ weekend, because we had a ‘braai’ on Thursday, Friday, Saturday and Sunday.

 A (very LONG) weekend away:

-Our Stone Cottage for one night
+Our stone cottage for one night

-What an amazing place!
-We wish we had more time here – the views are spectacular and the cottage way too cute for words!
+What an amazing place.
+We wish we had more time here – the views are spectacular and the cottage way too cute for words.

-An amazing view over the mountains
+Amazing view over the mountains

-The view from our front door
+View from the front door

 Sirloin steak on the bone from the local town (Oudtshoorn).
 This has been marinated in olive oil and Worcestershire sauce with a new favourite spice, Six Gun Grill

-The setting for our first night’s braai was perfect!
-The farm is just 7km (4.3 miles) out of town, but it feels as if we were far away from civilization!
+The setting for our first night’s braai was perfect.
+The farm is just 7km/4.3 miles out of town, but it feels as if we were far away from civilization.

-Getting ready to braai at Soetdoring
+Getting ready to ‘braai’ at Soetdoring

 Berto prepared our steak perfectly – medium and juicy

-A simple meal, but so much happiness!
+A simple meal, but so much happiness

 After dinner, we sat next to the fire for a very long time.
 While sipping on a glass of wine, we felt blessed to have such a wonderful time together.